 A detailed list of the Rhode Island requirements can be obtained from the Rhode Island Bar Administrator and the Board of Bar Examiners.
 In general, the applicant must submit a petition/questionnaire for admission to the Rhode Island Bar, a witnessed handwriting sample form, background checks for all states lived in for six (6) months or more, and current credit report.
 The applicant must also provide a Certificate of Dean/Administrator of Law School, a Certified transcript, two (2) certificates of good moral character, employer verification forms from every employer where you worked full time or part-time longer than six (6) months since turning 21 years of age.
 These documents should be forwarded directly to the Committee on Character and Fitness from the individuals who complete the forms.
 The application fee is $600, payable to Committee on Character and Fitness.
 There is no additional fee for laptop users.
 The application deadline is December 1 for the February exam, and May 1 for the July exam.

 A detailed list of the Texas requirements can be obtained from the Texas Board of Law Examiners.
 In general, Texas requires an application and fingerprinting.
 The filing deadlines for the February exam are between June 30 and August 30.
 The late filing date for February is October 30.
 The filing deadline for the July exam are between November 30 and January 30.
 The late filing date for July is March 30.
-There are several fees, including $150 for a declaration investigation, $40 for fingerprint processing, $150 for the application, $95 for the examination fee, and $50 for the laptop examination fee.
+There are several fees, including $150 for a declaration investigation, $40 for fingerprint processing, $150 for the application, $95 for the examination fee, and $50 for the laptop examination fee along with an additional software license fee of $107.00 to Examsoft.
 The late filing fee is $150.
 Texas law students must pay $75 for an investigation fee.
 Out-of-state law students must pay $150 for an investigation fee.
 Texas does not offer Reciprocity.
 Texas also does not accept transferred MBE scores.